 After admission, the treatment planning team assesses the patient and writes a comprehensive treatment plan.
 Treatment plans are a way to stabilize the patient for discharge.
 Family members and well-functioning patients can offer suggestions about programs; ask for frequent reviews of treatment and, possibly, revisions.

-Whether or not a patient is actually linked to community services depends upon a number of factors.
+Whether or not a patient is linked to community services depends upon several factors.
 These include whether or not a case manager is assigned, the patient’s status upon admission (voluntary or involuntary status), the severity of the patient’s problems, use of the public mental health system in the past, the family’s involvement in developing the discharge plan, and the patient’s motivation.
 In theory, patients leaving the hospital should have an appointment at a community mental health service within one week of their discharge.

-Outpatient services can be accessed without a prior hospitalization, simply by calling the agency for an appointment.
+Outpatient services can be accessed without prior hospitalization simply by calling the agency for an appointment.
 An Intake Secretary will ask for information, including the nature of the problem, name of the potential client, involvement of family members, type of service requested, and financial arrangements.
 The Intake Secretary will then set up an intake appointment.
 It may not be for several weeks, as there are often long waiting lists.

 The intake appointment involves completing paperwork and arranging for payment.
-Members of HMO’s need referrals from the primary care physician if services are to be covered.
+Members of HMOs need referrals from the primary care physician if services are to be covered.

 The ideal situation is when both therapist and client agree that the client has reached his/her goals.
-The therapist might suggest that the client become involved in a self-help group, a volunteer job or other social activity to help maintain the progress that has been made.
+The therapist might suggest that the client become involved in a self-help group, a volunteer job, or other social activity to help maintain the progress that has been made.

 Sometimes, the relationship ends sooner than the client wishes.
 If the therapist terminates the relationship due to a work issue, the client may wish to suggest a meeting with both the old and the new therapist so that all three can discuss past progress and future goals.